Hormone

 Combined HRT

-Oestrogen combined with progesterone (or a synthetic progestogen) is typically recommended for women who have not had a hysterectomy.
-Progesterone protects the uterine lining and contributes to sleep, mood, and overall hormonal balance.
+Oestrogen with progesterone (or synthetic progestogen) is normally advised to women who had not undergone a hysterectomy.
+Progesterone helps to shield the uterine lining, and it helps in sleep, mood, and general hormonal balance.

 Testosterone Therapy